-A successful partnership in the third round: as the exclusive premium partner of the Porsche team, DMG MORI is once again supporting Porsche as it competes for podium finishes at the 2016 FIA World Endurance Championship.
-DMG MORI has been the exclusive premium partner of the Porsche team since 2014 and supports the team as it returns to the top class of the auto racing world championship (WEC).
+A successful partnership in the fourth round: DMG MORI is once again supporting Porsche as it competes for podium finishes at the 2017 FIA World Endurance Championship.
+DMG MORI has been the exclusive premium partner of the Porsche LMP1 team since 2014 and supports the team in the auto racing world championship (WEC).

 Dr. Oliver Blume, Chairman of Porsche, provides an initial look forwards to the coming season: ‘We have had one of the most successful track years in the history of our country.
 We are aiming for consistency in 2016 and will not rest on our laurels.
 For example, once again we are the only manufacturer to enter three of the four classes at Le Mans.’